Fürstenfeld Abbey

 How long should I spend visiting?

-A visit typically takes around two hours, allowing time to explore the abbey and absorb its ambiance.
+A visit to Fürstenfeld Abbey typically takes about 1-2 hours, allowing time to explore the grounds and appreciate the architecture.

 Is photography allowed?